mozilla-conduit/conduit-docs/git-hg-sync.rst

 charge of syncing commits and tags from GitHub to HgMO.

 .. note:: `GitHub's Activity page <https://github.com/mozilla-firefox/firefox/activity>`_ looks similar to the PushLog.
 However it doesn't expose enough information for downstream use, nor does it provide for bespoke metadata and extension.
-Moreover, its `latency guarantees <https://docs.github.com/en/rest/activity/events?apiVersion=2022-11-28#list-repository-events>`_ are not suited to our requirements in terms of delays and deliver guarantees.
+Moreover, its `latency guarantees <https://docs.github.com/en/rest/activity/events?apiVersion=2022-11-28#list-repository-events>`_ are not suited to our requirements in terms of delays and delivery guarantees.

 It relies on logic from `git-cinnabar <https://github.com/glandium/git-cinnabar>`_ to create and record a two-way map between Git and Hg commits.
 Due to the difference in branch and tags management between Git and HgMO, changes to one Git repository may be reflected as changes to various repository in HgMO.
 More often, this depends on which git branch the commits were added.